SealsJ/SealsAI/README.md

 <br>

 ## Disclaimers
-- This Project's APIs are personally Funded by me with a hard rate limit for Open AI / Replicate AI APIs.
+- This Project's APIs are personally funded by me with a hard rate limit for Open AI / Replicate AI APIs.
 If you received a "Something went wrong error" towards the end of the month, these rate limits have probably been reached.
 - Video and Music Generation require a lot of resources to generate and sometimes fallback on Vercel Deployment.

 ### Get in Touch